By Clive Cussler

 Read by Scott Brick

-More action with classic adventure hero Dirk Pitt
+More adventure with classic action hero Dirk Pitt

 A SUNDAY TIMES BESTSELLER